Mortgage Rates Rise | Today, Mar. 27, 2025

 Here’s a snapshot of the state of play as this article was published.
 The data mostly compares to roughly the same time the business day before, so much of the movement will often have happened in the previous session.
 The numbers are:

-• Major stock indexes all fell this morning.
-(Good for mortgage rates.)
+• Major stock indexes had mixed openings this morning.
+(Neutral for mortgage rates.)
 When investors buy shares, they often sell bonds, pushing those prices down and increasing yields and mortgage rates.
 The opposite may happen when indexes are lower.
 But this is an imperfect relationship

 Caveats about markets and rates